Top 20 Rarest Dog Breeds

 10. Telomians

-The Telomian is an very rare breed of dog and one that most people have never even heard of.
+The Telomian is a very rare breed of dog and one that most people have never even heard of.
 They are indigenous to the jungles of Malaysia, and only a small number have been exported internationally to date.
 Telomians are often mistaken for the Basenji breed of dog.
-While this dog does adapt well to most situations, it is not recommended that they live in a home with young children due to being unpredictable.
-The earlier and more thorough this breed is socialized, the less likely they will develop behavioral problems.
+While this dog does adapt well to most situations, it is not recommended that they live in a home with young children due to their unpredictability.
+The earlier and more thoroughly this breed is socialized, the less likely they will develop behavioral problems.

 11. Biewer Terrier